 - CT of the sinuses: This exam combines special x-ray equipment and a computer to produce multiple images of the paranasal sinus cavities.
 It can help identify unilateral nasal polyps, which are common in patients with cystic fibrosis.

 How is cystic fibrosis treated?

-While there is no cure for cystic fibrosis, your doctor may recommend one or more of the following to help relieve symptoms and improve quality of life:
+While there is no cure for cystic fibrosis, your doctor may recommend one or more of the following to help ease symptoms and improve quality of life:

 - Lifestyle changes such as better nutrition, use of vitamins, increased physical activity, avoiding the use of tobacco and avoiding second hand smoke.

 - Medications such as antibiotics and inhaled medicines can help open the airways and clear them of mucous and infection.

 - Various chest therapies or airway clearance techniques (ACT) may help to loosen mucus, which makes it easier to cough up sputum and eliminate it from the lungs.

 - In severe cases, surgery or other procedures may be needed to improve quality of life.
 These surgeries can include a lung transplant, procedures to stop bleeding from the lung, nasal polyp removal or the introduction of a feeding tube to help deliver proper nutrients.